 Careers & Internships

-Schlitz Audubon Nature Center is offering up to two unpaid Summer Camp (School Age) Internships.
+Schlitz Audubon Nature Center is offering up to three unpaid Summer Camp (School Age) Internships.
 This intern program is designed to provide undergraduate or graduate college students with an opportunity to gain practical experience teaching students from elementary through middle school.
 By working with professional Naturalist educators, interns will develop outdoor teaching skills and learn how to incorporate their knowledge of Wisconsin natural history into lesson plans for young students.
 Schlitz Audubon’s Summer Camp Internship is a challenging and highly rewarding experience for someone considering a career in environmental education.

-Land Management Intern - unpaid
+Land Management Intern | Full or Part-time, unpaid

 Student interns will receive hands-on experience in natural areas management to further the development of the interns towards their professional trajectory.
 This position is designed to ground the individual with professional skill-sets related to ecological land management.
 The knowledge gained should carry-over to other environments/systems in their career futures.
-The Center’s Land Management Intern assists the Center’s Land Manager with the ecological restoration of the entire grounds.
+The Center’s Land Management Intern assists the Center’s Land Manager with the ecological-restoration of the entire grounds.